bcc-code/directus-schema-sync/README.md

 docker compose exec -it my-directus npx directus schema-sync install --force
 ```

-	We are using force since we do want to replace the `schema-sync` folder already added as a volumn
+	We are using force since we do want to replace the `schema-sync` folder already added as a volume

 ---